-First this paragraph will categorize the consumers based on whether they have positive or neutral beliefs towards health and sustainability in the beer industry..
+First this paragraph will categorize the consumers based on whether they have positive or neutral beliefs towards health and sustainability in the beer industry.
+Next, their behaviour and instruments will be discussed.
+The section on the instruments especially dives deeper into the influence of communication as an instrument determining the perception of consumers.

 Positive beliefs